aesim-tech/simba-python-examples/01. Run Simulation/readme.md

 The main steps of this script example are the following:

-1. Load python modules: aesim.simba and matplotlib
+1. Load Python Libraries: aesim.simba and matplotlib
 2. Load the design from the collection of design examples
 3. Run a transient simulation
 4. Get the output voltage